MacLaurinGroup/dbOp/readme.md

 This will return the number of rows that were up changed in this update.

+You can also psuedo name space the body, by passing in "alias.table" as the table defintion.
+At this point, the fields will expect to see "alias.column1".

 #### Helper Methods

 There are a number of helper methods that are available to make data clean up simpler.

 These methods are using the builder pattern:

+* .setControlFields([])   // sets all the columns you wish to ignore in any UPDATE/INSERT statements
 * .clearCache()    // clears out the desc cache
 * .sanitizeFieldsAZaz09(data,fieldArray)   // for the array of field names, clean up the data
 * .checkForEmptyFields(data,fieldArray)   // throw an error if any of the fields are empty or null (after trimming whitespace)
 * .checkForMissingFields(data,fieldArray)   // throw an error if any of the fields are missing
+* .checkForMissingEmptyFields(data,fieldArray)   // throw an error if any of the fields are missing or empty

 This method returns the last SQL result from an INSERT/UPDATE